-April showers bring May flowers, and those flowers are Texas bluebonnets (the state flower!).
+March showers bring April flowers (as we say in Texas!), and those flowers are Texas bluebonnets.
 These flowers are a unique beauty local to Texas, a beautiful blue flower that only comes for a short glimpse in the year.

 People go all around the state looking for these flowers, and almost every Texan has a picture with these little blue flowers in the background somewhere in their home.
 The season for bluebonnets in Texas only lasts about a month so once you find a nice patch of them you’ll have to act quickly!

 Bluebonnets actually can be found intermingled with several other wildflowers like Indian Paintbrushes and Mexican Hats.
 Bluebonnets themselves can come in a variety of colors as well.

 In fact, there is a special genetically engineered maroon variety that became very popular for Texas A&M University and a variety of colors have since become more popular.

 Identifying bluebonnets in Texas has slowly grown to be a favorite pastime for several people, almost like a sleuthing mission across the state!
 Here is your guide on where to find these cool wildflowers, and how you can get the most out of your experience!

 The Best Places to See Bluebonnets in Texas

 Texas bluebonnets can be found all over the place during the right time of the year, you’ll see folks pulling over on the side of the road to take photos in a small patch of these flowers if possible!

 However, some parts of Texas are definitely better than others for wildflower hunting.
 If you want to join in on the tradition and see the prettiest fields, here are the best places to see bluebonnets in Texas.

 Ennis, TX is home to the Ennis Bluebonnet Trails and Festival.
 During the month of April, there is an entire trail network and a festival dedicated to these flowers.